 My research has involved asking many difficult questions, most of which I have had to answer myself.
 The answers were always there.
 Only naivety, sexual ignorance and embarrassment stood in my way.
 Naivety about the power of sexual politics.
 Ignorance over the rarity of female responsiveness.
 Embarrassment over implied inadequacy.
 Over time I came to realise that even the most accepted beliefs are not facts at all but just assumptions.
 My work builds on that of Alfred Kinsey and Shere Hite because, unlike other researchers who assume that women in real life should respond as portrayed in erotic fiction and pornography, they presented a much more realistic picture of women’s responsiveness.

 If women were enthusiastic about intercourse why would any man care what is said about their responses to it?
-It’s the fact that women are not as keen on intercourse as men would like that causes men to want to cover up any issue with female arousal.
+It’s the fact that women are not as enthusiastic about intercourse as men would like that causes men to put pressure on women by insisting that they ‘should’ be aroused.
 The bravado of “You obviously haven’t met the right man yet to make you orgasm!” indicates the male perspective.
 Men own the concept of female orgasm and how it is achieved.
 I have even been advised that a woman should not write about sex without ‘guidance’ from a man.
-Men assume that they have an instinct for appreciating women’s sexuality that even women lack.
+Men assume that they have an instinct for understanding women’s sexuality that even women lack.

 I was embarrassed when I started out because I assumed that I must be missing something very obvious.
 When I went to seek help from therapists or sex manuals the advice was that I should naturally respond to the physical and erotic stimuli of sexual activity just as men do.
 There was no one who ever hinted at an issue for women.
 Shere Hite was a lone voice indicating that a few other women do indeed have a similar ‘problem’.